Duncan Garner: Personal life

 Garner was in a relationship with television journalist Mihingarangi Forbes for nine to ten years until 2008 and they have two daughters.
 Garner also had a child from another relationship.
 Garner was married to Deanna Delamere for six years until they separated in 2018, and they have a son.

+In March 2026, Garner allegedly drove on a central Auckland road while his license was suspended.
+He is due to appear in court in April.